mikehardy/jetifier/README.md

 1. `npx jetify`
 1. Get a cup of coffee, it takes a while.
 Performance improvements can come later.
 1. `npx react-native run-android` (this should compile and work)
+1. If it works, you should hook an `npx jetify` run in the postinstall target of your package.json so you don't forget to run it after installing or updating packages.
+There will be performance improvements soon (I think) which will make this less painful

 Please note that any time you install a new dependency, or reinstall node modules, you will need to run `npx jetify` again.